yellowstonegames/SquidSquad/README.md

      somewhat like the original.
  - squidsmooth
    - This depends on `squidcore` and `squidgrid`.
 It provides smooth interpolation for various kinds of `Glider`s, all managed by a `Director` that can be paused, resumed, stopped, and restarted.
-Example `Glider`s are `VectorGlider`, which smoothly changes two float components (x and y), `IntColorGlider`, which interpolates between two different colors as time goes on, and `AngleGlider`, which is usually used to make rotations turn taking the shorter distance.
+Example `Glider`s are `Float2Glider`, which smoothly changes two float components (x and y), `IntColorGlider`, which interpolates between two different colors as time goes on, and `AngleGlider`, which is usually used to make rotations turn taking the shorter distance.
 You can chain multiple gliders in a sequence with `SequenceGlider`, and can make multiple Gliders run at